-Whether you’re an expert in interior design or a DIY enthusiast, you came across acacia wood.
-This wood was famously mentioned in the Bible!
+Whether you’re an expert in interior design or a DIY enthusiast, you’ve likely come across acacia wood.
+This remarkable type of woodworking wood was famously mentioned in the Bible!
 Namely, the Ark of the Covenant and the Tabernacle were both built from acacia wood.
 It’s so durable that it could survive the biblical apocalypse.

 Nowadays, acacia wood is one of the best for almost everything from outdoor furniture wood products to flooring, and it also has decorative uses.
 Also, it is on the top 10 list of most expensive woods globally.
 So, what’s so special about acacia wood?